sergiolubo/DockerLabs-WriteUps/Dockerlabs.md

 Note that these binaries do not allow privilege escalation, but they can be used to access a restricted file.

-We reviewed the system directories `opt` and `etc` to try to find any hits.
+We review the system directories `opt` and `etc` to try to find any interesting files.

 ```shell
 ls /etc/